fauxtix/StampCollectorApp/README.en.md

 ## 🌐 Localization

 This application supports both Portuguese and English languages.
-You can switch the language in the app settings or according to your system preferences.
+You can switch the language in the Dashboard page or according to your system preferences.

 - **Portuguese**: Fully translated user interface.
 - **English**: Fully translated user interface.